• Skip to primary navigation

 ✅ 5 reasons why you'll love this recipe:

-• Delicious and satisfying - pesto and tuna make a yummy pair, but they also provide a good dose of protein and healthy fats that will keep you full for a while.
+• Delicious and satisfying - pesto and tuna make a yummy pair, but they also provide lots of protein and healthy fats that will keep you full for a while.

 🛒 Ingredients and variations: